NJLaPrell/gek/README.md

 ## fin...

 Proper documentation will come later as the project starts to stabilize.

+## Deploy

+Deployment is done by creating a deploy zip consisting of the required source along with a docker compose file.
+Docker compose builds two services and joins them to an existing [Nginx Proxy Manager](https://nginxproxymanager.com/) reverse proxy.
+Adjust the network config appropriately.

+### Steps:

+1. Ensure there is a .env file in the **ytlist-docker/server** directory.
+1. Run `npm run build:package`.
+This cleans and builds the project with production configurations and environment, copies everything required to the **ytlist-docker** directory, then creates **/dist/ytlist.tar.gz**.
+1. Copy **ytlist.tar.gz** to the production server and unzip it (`tar -xf ytlist.tar.gz`).
+1. Build the containers and start them:
+   * `docker-compose build`
+   * `docker-compose up -d`